phan/phan/internal/Issue-Types-Caught-by-Phan.md

 This category will be emitted when Phan doesn't know how to analyze something.

-Please do file an issue or otherwise get in touch if you get one of these (or an uncaught exception, or anything else thats shitty).
+Please do file an issue or otherwise get in touch if you get one of these (or an uncaught exception, or anything else that's shitty).

 [![Gitter](https://badges.gitter.im/phan/phan.svg)](https://gitter.im/phan/phan?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)